George Air Force Base: Cold War

 The outbreak of the Korean War on 25 June 1950 meant that the United States Air Force would soon see an increase in training requirements.
 By 1 July the Air Force had approved plans to increase to 95-wings from the reduced force during the postwar years due to the demobilization after World War II.
 Experienced pilots trained in fighter jets were needed.
 The new Continental Air Command (ConAC) was assigned the dual missions of the air defense of the United States as well as the employment of tactical air forces to support contingency deployments around the world.
 ConAC activated the World War II training base at Victorville, now called George Air Force Base, and assigned it to the Air Defense Command.

 When re-activated, George AFB had been in mothballs for five years, and many of the World War II buildings on it were deteriorating due to the temporary nature of the structures when they were built.
 A rapid refurbishment of the base was necessary to bring it up to postwar standards including updated electrical telephone and electrical systems, barracks and support buildings and extending a runway to accommodate jet aircraft.
 A dial telephone system was activated in mid-September 1953 after a year's planning.
 A new communications building was built with a main switchboard installed by the Kellogg Switchboard & Supply Company, Chicago.

 Recent history

+George AFB was closed pursuant to a decision by the 1988 Base Realignment and Closure (BRAC) Commission at the end of the Cold War.
+It is now the site of the Southern California Logistics Airport.
+In 2002, the High Desert Power Plant, an 830 MW combined cycle gas turbine power plant, opened on the site; since the 2010s various portions of the George AFB site also have been proposed as grid-scale energy storage facilities, taking advantage of its proximity to transmission facilities owned by Southern California Edison and the Los Angeles Department of Water and Power.
+Since 2009, the California Air National Guard's 196th Reconnaissance Squadron (96 RS) has operated an MQ-1 Predator Remotely Piloted Aircraft (RPA) training facility at the site.

-In recent history, the abandoned, but still intact military housing block has been used by private companies for various purposes.
-The site was a filming location for the films Jarhead, an episode of the TV series Mythbusters, as well in an episode of Roadkill.
-The abandoned housing is also used extensively for airsoft games, particularly milsim ones.
-The airsoft event organizer Milsim West has used the location over five times, Milsim organizer Operation Lion Claws Military Simulation Series (O.L.C.M.S.S.) has hosted an annual, Memorial Day Weekend event since 2001, and the event organizer/storefront Evike has used the site as well.
+The abandoned military housing block has been used by private companies for various purposes.
+The site was a filming location for the film Jarhead, and episodes of TV series MythBusters and Roadkill.
+The abandoned housing has also been used for airsoft games, particularly military simulation (MilSim) ones.